Introduction

 Choosing and Applying Bonding Primer

-Selecting the Right Primer: Choose a high-quality acrylic or latex bonding primer specifically designed for glossy surfaces to ensure optimal adhesion.
+- Selecting the Right Primer: Choose a high-quality acrylic or latex bonding primer designed for glossy surfaces to ensure optimal adhesion.

-Application Tips: Apply the primer uniformly with a brush or roller, ensuring complete coverage to avoid any potential peeling or flaking of the topcoat.
+- Application Tips: Apply the primer evenly using a brush or roller, covering the entire surface to prevent peeling or flaking of the topcoat.

 Step-by-Step Application